Transparency Project in the mediaThings we've written, been quoted or referenced in, or have influenced

 The Transparency Project and its project group members are sometimes featured or mentioned in the media or legal publications.
 We’ve collected some examples here.
 The views expressed by individual project members in their capacity as individuals are not necessarily those of The Transparency Project.

-Mainstream media & industry press
+Mainstream media, events & industry press

 Judith Townend’s blog post Where did all the privacy injunctions go?
 A response to the Queen’s Bench ‘Media List’ consultation, which appeared on our blog and on INFORRM was picked up by the Press Association Media Lawyer service (subscription required), June 2017.